-BT123 Minute-Taking, Level 1 1 class hr/wk.
-1cr.
+BT123 Minute-Taking, Level 1 1 class hr/wk, 1 cr.

 Provides instruction for taking minutes at formal and semi-formal meetings.
 Includes preparation prior to a meeting, tasks involved during the meeting, and duties once the meeting is finished.
-Prerequisite: BT085 or consent of instructor.
-Offered as needed.
+Prerequisite: BT105 with a grade of C or better; or consent of instructor.
+Offered as needed